osu-kim-lab/m6Arp/README.md

 **USAGE**

-The complete methodology for training a model is described in the manuscript (see Supplementary Note 2).
+The complete methodology for training a model is described in the manuscript (see Methods).

 The pretrained model can be executed by following the instructions in the USAGE.org file.
 See (USAGE.org).